 have lost count from years of training, and injuries sustained; they were generally small in nature and I

-came back from all of them quite quickly, most of the injuries were my own fault.
-Not the fault of weight lifting itself.
+came back from most of them quite quickly, often the injuries were the fault of my own, not the fault of weight lifting itself.

-By you reading this article and performing warm-ups and stretches as suggested, you will inevitably eliminate a lot of this; almost entirely from your training. treat your body like you do everything; with respect and it will be there for you, for years and years to come.
+By performing a good warm-up and stretching as suggested, you will inevitably eliminate a lot of this; if not almost entirely from your training. treat your body like you do everything; with respect - and it will be there for you, for years and years to come.